mobiliabrus/tourbook/docs/6-tour.md

 points:9.7108346,99.9854419,Market Ko Phangan
 ```

-Koh Phangan.
 Shit.
-I'm still alone.
-Every time I woke up, I think I'm going to have passion.
+I'm still single.
 When I was home after my first tour, it was worse.
-I regretted my decisions util I was getting back into the tour.

-I'm here a weeknow.
-Wasting time on binge-watching...
+I'd wake up, and there'd be nothing.
+When I was here, I wanted to be there.
+When I was there, all I could think of was getting back to the beach.
+I'm here a week now.
+Waiting for a passion.
 Getting softer.
 Every minute I stay in this room, I get weaker.
-And every minute I am lonely.

-When I was home, I wannted be here.
-When I was here, all I could think was getting depressed

-What am I coming all the way to do?

 ## BANGKOK ⁵